Trees in Trouble Reading Answers: IELTS Reading Sample

 The IELTS Reading test can be easier for you with proper guidance and regular practice.
 Try to attempt as many IELTS Reading sample papers as possible.
 You can get free IELTS resources online.
 However, make sure you rely on credible sources.

-For IELST Reading preparation, try to cultivate a regular reading practice.
+For IELTS Reading preparation, try to cultivate a regular reading practice.
 Read different types of texts such as newspapers, magazines and novels.
 Focus on the grammar, vocabulary, punctuation and other focus points of language.

 Leap’s IELTS experts can deliver you the right IELTS aids.
 Reach out to our experts for detailed classes, IELTS resources and practice sessions.